digiltd/oh-rtd-test/MAX!-CUL-Binding.md

 The binding currently offers the following features:

 * Listen mode - this allows you to listen in on MAX! network activity from a MAX!Cube for example.
 A trace will be output in debug mode that decodes implemented messages
+* Pairing - can pair devices with OpenHAB by triggering Pair Mode using a Switch item
+* Wall Thermostat
+ * Can send set point temperature to a wall thermostat
+ * Can receive set point temperature from wall thermostat
+ * Can receive measured temperature from wall thermostat
+* Radiator Thermostat Valve
+ * Can send set point temperature

 # Binding Configuration
 Example configuration: